Eating low carb or keto when breastfeeding

 Not eating carbohydrates in this situation can possibly lead to a dangerous condition called ketoacidosis, in rare cases.

-There has been about four published cases in the history of the world connected to breastfeeding on low-carb, so the risk should be very low, and apparently they all ended happily.
+There have been about four published cases in the history of the world connected to breastfeeding on low-carb, so the risk should be very low, and apparently they all ended happily.
 But it could possibly end in tragedy:

 Similar situations can also occur from other things too, not just low carb.
 For example if fasting while breastfeeding, or if you get sick and have a hard time eating, on any diet.